ngshaohui/webdev/week04 - js and js libraries/javascript.md

 ## `console.log`

 The `console.log` function prints an output to the console.
 This is synonymous to the `print` function in Python or the `printf` function in `C` programming.

-## Equality

-When checking for equality between 2 values, always use the triple equals `===` to compare them instead of double equals `==`.

-Since JS is a weakly typed language, we need to ensure that we always use strict equality checks to prevent unwarranted type conversions.

 ## Comments